stadt-bielefeld/bielefeldGEOCLIENT/dev/README.md

 You can also set the environment your app is running on by setting the `FLASK_ENV=development` environment variable, if not already in the config file
 - `FLASK_ENV=development FLASK_APP=manage.py flask run-munimap`

-If you want to use mapfish and have not configured Java 8 as the default Java Version, you need to set the `JAVA_HOME` environment variable. i.e.:
+If you want to use mapfish CLI instead of service and have not configured Java 8 as the default Java Version, you need to set the `JAVA_HOME` environment variable. i.e.:
 - `JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64/ FLASK_APP=manage.py flask run-munimap`

 and finally the client (javascript) source can be watched via: